Indian Ocean Expert and kitesurfing fanatic Jim gives you his guide to enjoying this adrenaline-fuelling sport in Mauritius.

 A huge lagoon on the south coast of Mauritius, located a few minutes walk away from our hotel The Outrigger and about 10 minutes from the lovely Shanti Maurice Resort and Spa; this is the base for our kitesurf partners in Mauritius.
 Here you will find acres of quiet, flat water ranging from knee to chest deep and sand on the bottom (the kite school will give you wetsuit shoes in case you tread on anything pointy).
 One to one instruction means your progress is quick and unimpeded.
 Steady trade winds blow from the sea, making it very predictable – ideal for making your first rides on your board.
 Experts can kite out to sea over a gap in the reef to access some uncrowded, world-class waves.
 The kite school can give you pointers and also offer a rescue service should anything go awry.

 2. Prince Maurice

 A brand new spot and a location where our watersports partners are also now offering lessons, the kitesurfing at Constance Le Prince Maurice is again, a perfect location for learning to kite, with a huge, shallow flat water lagoon benefiting from the same trade winds that hit the entire east coast of the island.
 The fact that there are virtually no other kiters here makes this a great spot to learn as you don’t have to worry about traffic while you are concentrating on keeping your kite in the air!
-The other fantastic thing about this spot is it is within the hotel ground of the Constance Prince Maurice hotel, so you can learn to kite while still enjoying the luxury and exclusivity of the resort – ideal if you’re traveling with your family and you want them to see how well you’re doing (or how much sea water you have managed to drink!).
+The other fantastic thing about this spot is it is within the hotel ground of the Constance Prince Maurice hotel, so you can learn to kite while still enjoying the luxury and exclusivity of the resort – ideal if you’re travelling with your family and you want them to see how well you’re doing (or how much sea water you have managed to drink!).
 If I had to learn to kitesurf all over again, this would be the place I would head to.

 3. Le Morne